-Psychological horror is understated in certain flicks, especially those concerning war and natural disasters, which might serve as a character study on extreme hardship – how tragedy, conflict and turmoil affect the psyche of characters adversely.
+Psychological horror is understated in certain flicks, especially those concerning war and natural disasters, which might serve as a character study on extreme hardship – how tragedy, conflict, and turmoil affect the psyche of characters adversely.
 The traumatized survivors of horror franchises are rarely explored, one rare instance being David Green’s Halloween (2018) which encapsulated the lasting effects of overcoming such terror: a paranoid vigilance and neuroticism to no longer have the character as functional to a normal level.
-The characters are not hardened veterans who’re nonchalant to their experience, they’re terrified of a repeat and forever disturbed from the events; the state of anxiety can also be applicable to whole societies with a collective consciousness such as that of Neo Tokyo after the Second Impact.
+The characters are not hardened veterans who’re nonchalant about their experience, they’re terrified of a repeat and forever disturbed by the events; the state of anxiety can also apply to whole societies with a collective consciousness such as that of Neo Tokyo after the Second Impact.

-Neon Genesis Evangelion is an anime that’s rife for such trauma to embody psychologically torn characters – humanity is on the brink from apocalyptic calamites and has been ravaged, remaining populations are on edge in a perpetual fear mirroring the Cold War.
-People are vulnerable as an existential dread, they have lost much to feel an abandon of hope and the governments predictably resort to unscrupulously desperate means to starve their fear.
+Neon Genesis Evangelion is an anime that’s rife for such trauma to embody psychologically torn characters – humanity is on the brink of apocalyptic calamities and has been ravaged, and remaining populations are on edge in a perpetual fear mirroring the Cold War.
+People are vulnerable to an existential dread, they have lost much to feel an abandonment of hope and the governments predictably resort to unscrupulously desperate means to starve their fear.
 Child soldiers are embraced as a ‘necessary evil’ to combat a looming threat– highly destructive ‘Angels’ who arrive sporadically to cause carnage- – to the remnants of civilization.
-Adolescence is already an age fraught with hormones, instability and angst – which their biological mecha suits leverage for further power – and their conscription into a war with invading alien kaiju will consequently be devastating to an impressionable psyche.
+Adolescence is already an age fraught with hormones, instability, and angst – which their biological mecha suits leverage for further power – and their conscription into a war with invading alien kaiju will consequently be devastating to an impressionable psyche.

 Shinji Ikari is the pilot selected for a biomecha to defend Tokyo-3 and his trusted mentor, Captain Misato Katsuragi, is assigned to manipulate him into accepting such a duty at the callous orders of Shinji’s aloof father.
 Starting as a casual and cool character, he soon declines mentally once events corrode him.
 As the protagonist, we witness his confusion, pain and fear as he merely strives to feel validation as common of teenagers.
 Having lost his mother at an early age, and those around him caring only to pressure him into the frontline of a war, Shinji is uniquely isolated as much as he is neglected – nobody cares for his mental health insofar as he’s their asset.
 Seeking his father’s validation with cooperating, and satisfying his peers who’re interested in their own safety foremost, Shinji accepts his role at much personal sacrifice to his sanity that’s hard to disconnect from all the violence to follow: accepting mental ruin to simply please those around him.